We were so fortunate to catch with up Roxanne Mckee, currently starring on Cinemax’s Strike Back as Captain Natalie Reynolds.

 I imagine that in order to do so many physical stunts there has to be a lot of trust between your whole team, what helps you get to that head space?

-Our stunt team were absolutely incredible, and when you have faith in the people teaching you, and you listen, you can do anything… If you need a little extra help to calm your mind, meditate.
+Our stunt team was absolutely incredible, and when you have faith in the people teaching you, and you listen, you can do anything… If you need a little extra help to calm your mind, meditate.
 Take a few deep breaths, and release the anxiety.
 It works.
 It’s important to be as calm as possible (at least on the inside) when you’re doing stunts, and I admire the real stunt people, they are brave, brilliant, and valuable.

 Game of Thrones and Dominion rely heavily on green screen for their fantastic backgrounds.
 How is the experience of filming on Strike Back different?